API¶

 - identificationFileIdentificationBlock

-mdf file start block
+MDF file start block.

 - last_call_infodict | None

-a dict to hold information about the last called method.
+A dict to hold information about the last called method.

-New in version 5.12.0.
+Added in version 5.12.0.

 - masters_dbdict

-- used for fast master channel access; for each group index key the value
+Used for fast master channel access; for each group index key the value is the master channel index.

 - versionstr

-- add_trigger(group: int, timestamp: float, pre_time: float = 0, post_time: float = 0, comment: str = '') None [source]
+- add_trigger(group: int, timestamp: float, pre_time: float = 0, post_time: float = 0, comment: str = '') None[source]

-add trigger to data group
+Add trigger to data group.

 - Parameters: